PROJECT OVERVIEW

 Designing information and decision support tools

-This Work Package focuses on the practical implementation of decision support tools and digital technologies.
+Work Package 4 focuses on the practical implementation of decision support tools and digital technologies.
 By providing policymakers and economic actors with access to relevant information and support systems, it aims to improve preparedness and resilience across the cereal value chain.